kubernetes/enhancements/keps/sig-auth/4447-promote-policyreport-sig-api/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-* The Policy Report CRD originated with this proposal back in 2020.
-Refer to [Policy Report Custom Resource Definition](https://docs.google.com/document/d/1nICYLkYS1RE3gJzuHOfHeAC25QIkFZfgymFjgOzMDVw/edit#heading=h.nhx5d35q5eth).
+* The PolicyReport CRD originated with this proposal back in 2020.
+Refer to [PolicyReport Custom Resource Definition](https://docs.google.com/document/d/1nICYLkYS1RE3gJzuHOfHeAC25QIkFZfgymFjgOzMDVw/edit#heading=h.nhx5d35q5eth).
 * Presented to `sig-auth` about the proposal to make PolicyReport an official SIG API on [June 21, 2023](https://docs.google.com/document/d/1woLGRoONE3EBVx-wTb4pvp4CI7tmLZ6lS26VTbosLKM/view#heading=h.ii52a0istwiv).
 This KEP is the outcome of that presentation.
 * List of projects using the PolicyReport CRD either from `wg-policy-prototypes` or maintain their own fork.
 See [this comment](https://github.com/kubernetes-sigs/wg-policy-prototypes/issues/112#issuecomment-1453209660).